openshift/oc-mirror/docs/design/v2/delete-functionality.md

-# Image Delete Fucntionality in V2
+# Image Delete Funaionality in V2

 ## Overview

-In V1, pruning (or deletion of images) is set automatically, if a specific index (release, catalog) or additionalImage is to be deleted, the current workflow would be to use the same "StorageConfig" setting and omit  the previously mirrored images, the pruning logic will find the "diffrenece" and prune the images accordingly.
+In V1, pruning (or deletion of images) is set automatically, if a specific index (release, catalog) or additionalImage is to be deleted, the current workflow would be to use the same "StorageConfig" setting and omit  the previously mirrored images, the pruning logic will find the "difference" and prune the images accordingly.

-This has its pros and cons, but due to the large amount of bugs been filed it we decided to change the behaviour in v2.
+This has its pros and cons, but due to the large amount of bugs been filed, we decided to change the behaviour in v2.

-In v2 a new kind called "DeleteImageSetConfig" has been introduced, this is used to configure the deletion of images, avoiding using the current ImageSetConfig to accidentally delete wanted (deployed) images.
+In v2 a new kind called "DeleteImageSetConfiguration" has been introduced, this is used to configure the deletion of images, to avoid using an ImageSetConfig, accidentally deleting wanted (deployed) images.

-A new oc-mirror delete sub command is now available to execute the delete workflow with the DeleteImageSetConfig input.
+A new oc-mirror delete sub command is now available to execute the delete workflow with the DeleteImageSetConfiguration input.

 This functionality is able to work in a complete "air-gapped" (disconnected) environment, providing that the images have been previously mirrored (i.e the local cache and remote registry know about the images being deleted).

+The delete functionality is split into 2 stages:

+- The first stage is to create a delete yaml file using the --dry-run flag, this file is used to validate the images/blobs that will be deleted.
+- The second stage is to use the delete yaml file (once validated) to actually perform a local cache and remote registry delete.

 ## Usage